rmosolgo/graphiql-rails/readme.md

 ### Sprockets or Propshaft

-You'll need [Sprockets](https://github.com/rails/sprockets) or [Propshaft](https://github.com/rails/propshaft) to deliver the JS and CSS for GraphiQL.
+You're probably using [Sprockets](https://github.com/rails/sprockets) or [Propshaft](https://github.com/rails/propshaft) to deliver the JS and CSS for GraphiQL.
 If you don't already have one of those, you can add them with:

 ```sh
 $ bundle add sprockets-rails